shaaddev/ApplicationRecord/README.md

 ## Contributing

 We welcome and appreciate your contributions to this project!
 Before you begin, please take a moment to review our [Contribution Guidelines](https://github.com/shaaddev/ApplicationRecord/blob/main/contributing.md) to ensure a smooth and effective contribution process.
+Feel free to make a PR!

 ### Good First Issues